Alibaba IPO ranks as world's biggest after additional shares sold

 | HONG KONG

-HONG KONG Alibaba's initial public offering now ranks as the world's biggest at $25 billion, netting underwriters of the sale a more than $300 million windfall after the e-commerce giant and some shareholders parted with additional shares.
+HONG KONG Alibaba's (BABA.N) initial public offering now ranks as the world's biggest at $25 billion, netting underwriters of the sale a more than $300 million (183.65 million pounds) windfall after the e-commerce giant and some shareholders parted with additional shares.

 The fees are equivalent to 1.2 percent of the total deal, with Alibaba paying $121.8 million in commissions.
 Selling shareholders are set to pay another $178.6 million, according to a filing with the U.S. Securities and Exchange Commission on Monday.